 - Search engines do not understand images and alt text makes them readable.
-Using keywords in your alt text also helps bring more traffic to the landing page.
+Make sure you use your keywords in the alt text.
+That helps bring more traffic to the landing page.

 - Alt-text is helpful when the image breaks as it helps readers identify what the image is about.

 - The alternative text is extremely beneficial to people with visual impairment, as the pictures can be described via text to speech.